umijs/umi/docs/plugin/develop.md

 The plugin method of type `api.API_TYPE.MODIFY` returns the modified content.

 You can also use `apply` to customize the processing function.
 Your registered method may be used by multiple plugins.
-When you call `applyPlugin`, the return value of these plugins will be processed by the reduce function inside umi.
-The `apply` function you define determines how `applyPlugin` handles the result of multiple plugins as its return value.
+When you call `applyPlugins`, the return value of these plugins will be processed by the reduce function inside umi.
+The `apply` function you define determines how `applyPlugins` handles the result of multiple plugins as its return value.
 Usually three types of built-in can meet your needs.

-### applyPlugin
+### applyPlugins

 Trigger a method registered by the app via `registerMethod`.